amethyst/amethyst/book/src/concepts/state.md

 - You can Push a `State` over another.
 - You can also Switch a `State`, which replaces the current `State` with a new one.

-Events are what trigger the transitions.
-In the case of amethyst, it is the different methods called on the `State`.
+`Trans` events are what trigger the transitions.
 Continue reading to learn about them.

 ## Life Cycle

 `State`s are only valid for a certain period of time, during which a lot of things can occur.
 A `State` contains methods that reflect the most common of those events:

-- on\_start: When a `State` is added to the stack, this method is called on it.
+- `on_start`: When a `State` is added to the stack, this method is called on it.
-- on\_stop: When a `State` is removed from the stack, this method is called on it.
+- `on_stop`: When a `State` is removed from the stack, this method is called on it.
-- on\_pause: When a `State` is pushed over the current one, the current one is paused, and this method is called on it.
+- `on_pause`: When a `State` is pushed over the current one, the current one is paused, and this method is called on it.
-- on\_resume: When the `State` that was pushed over the current `State` is popped, the current one resumes, and this method is called on the now-current `State`.
+- `on_resume`: When a `State` is popped, the previous one resumes, and this method is called on the previous `State`.
-- handle\_event: Allows easily handling events, like the window closing or a key being pressed.
+- `handle_event`: Allows handling events, like the window closing or a key being pressed.
+Returns a `Trans` event that can modify state stack.
-- fixed\_update: This method is called on the active `State` at a fixed time interval (1/60th second by default).
+- `fixed_update`: This method is called on the active `State` at a fixed time interval (1/60th second by default).
+Returns a `Trans` event that can modify state stack.
-- update: This method is called on the active `State` as often as possible by the engine.
+- `update`: This method is called on the active `State` as often as possible by the engine.
+Returns a `Trans` event that can modify state stack.
-- shadow\_update: This method is called as often as possible by the engine on all `State`s which are on the `StateMachines` stack, including the active `State`.
-Unlike `update`, this does not return a `Trans`.
+- `shadow_update`: This method is called as often as possible by the engine on all `State`s which are on the `StateMachines` stack, including inactive and active `State`s.
+Unlike `update`, this does not return a `Trans` event.
-- shadow\_fixed\_update: This method is called at a fixed time interval (1/60th second by default) on all `State`s which are on the `StateMachines` stack, including the active `State`.
+- `shadow_fixed_update`: This method is called at a fixed time interval (1/60th second by default) on all `State`s which are on the `StateMachines` stack, including including inactive and active `State`s.
 Unlike `fixed_update`, this does not return a `Trans`.

-If you aren't using `SimpleState` or `EmptyState`, you *must* implement the `update` method to call `data.data.update(&mut data.world)`.
+If you aren't using `SimpleState` or `EmptyState`, the `update` method *must* call `data.data.update(&mut data.world, &mut data.resources)`.

 ## Game Data